AudixAI/eliza-jsdoc/packages/plugin-sui/README-automated.md

 ```

 ### 4. Verification Steps:
-Make sure to see ["✓ Registering action: <plugin actions>"] in the console to ensure successful integration.
+Make sure to see ["✓ Registering action: SEND_TOKEN"] in the console to ensure successful integration.

 Please follow these steps carefully to successfully install, integrate, and verify the @elizaos/plugin-sui plugin in your ElizaOS project.
 Thank you!